 Learning facilities are strategic to every student’s needs irrespective of the area of study and study preferences.
 There are clusters that open 24 hours, silent study areas for those who prefer to study in a quiet environment, booths with big screens for group discussions, study-friendly spots in restaurants and cafes across the university, and staff members who are always available to offer any assistance a student might need.
 Skills@library is a very useful resource that guides students through any challenges they might be encountering.
 This learning facility has a vast amount of information (on referencing, research techniques, critical writing, argument development, dissertation writing etc.) that is accessible to students online, through workshops and one-on-one appointments with expert advisors.

 For people who are avid readers, the libraries have a huge collection of books (in shelves and online) that are excellent for preparing for classes, writing assignments and reading for leisure.

-How do you find the student support in the School?
+How do you find the student support?

 Student support is the school is exceptional!
 Every student is allocated a personal tutor (an academic in the school) who is available to chat about all issues academic and non-academic.
 Relocating to a different city, university or country, and adjusting to a new academic culture can be overwhelming.
 A personal tutor is that one person a student can confidently talk to for advice on how to navigate a university environment and plan for a life after university.